datacamp-content-public/datavizforhumanitarians/chapter1.md

 Let's do a scatterplot of the diamonds data set using the famous diamonds dataset.

 `@instructions`
-run a scatterplot of
+run a scatterplot on the diamonds data

 `@hint`
-did you load the library
+did you load the library ggplot did specify the correct x and y values